1992 Republican Party presidential primaries: New Hampshire primary

 As Buchanan's candidacy relied heavily on a strong showing in the New Hampshire primary, President Bush made New Hampshire a focal point in his reelection bid.
 However, New Hampshire still remained a pivotal base for Buchanan's primary campaign.

 Because Bush was widely perceived to have broken his "read my lips" pledge, Buchanan found support in the economically battered and conservative state of New Hampshire.
 Making Bush's tax-hikes a central theme of his campaign, Buchanan enjoyed healthy grass-roots support despite lagging behind the president in pre-primary polling.

 Bush countered the threat posed by Buchanan by touring New Hampshire himself.
 He memorably told an audience at an Exeter town hall: "Message: I care".
 Some sources claim that this was the result of Bush mistakenly reading a cue card aloud.

 On primary night, President Bush carried New Hampshire with 53% of the vote.
 Buchanan finished second with 38% of the vote.

 The rest of the race

 Despite many in the Bush campaign attempting to push Buchanan out of the race, the strong showing made the Buchanan campaign hope for an outpouring of campaign contributions which galvanized the campaign into making efforts to pull out strong showings such as in the Georgia primary.

 Despite an impressive showing, Buchanan's campaign never attracted serious opposition to President Bush in most contests.
 Most of Buchanan's "victories" were larger-than-expected showings that were still considered landslide Bush wins by most of the media.
-Still, the fact that Buchanan received more than two million votes nationwide prognosticated trouble for Bush in the general election.
+Still, the fact that Buchanan received more than two million votes nationwide presaged trouble for Bush in the general election.